-The foundation of compliance is that you need a lawful basis for processing personal data.
+The foundation of compliance is that you must have a lawful basis for the processing of personal data.
 The GDPR provides six lawful bases for processing.
-No single basis is a stronger justification for processing than the other and what matters is which bases are most appropriate to use for the purpose(s) of the processing that you intend to do and your relationship with the individual whose data you intend to process.
+No single basis is a stronger justification for processing than any other.
+What matters most is which bases are most appropriate to use for the purpose(s) of the processing that you intend to do and your relationship with the individual whose data you intend to process.

 The lawful bases for processing are set out in Article 6 of the GDPR.
 At least one of these must apply whenever you process personal data:

 Consent: The individual has given clear consent for you to process their personal data for a specific purpose.